heinerigel/romy_website/Readme.md

 ## Installing the Dependencies

 Python should already be installed on most systems.
+Users of Python 3.x need to install [fabric3](https://pypi.python.org/pypi/Fabric3) and also adjust a lines 33/35 in the file `fabfile.py`.

 ```bash